web-pat/static_status_notifications/README.md

 `git clone https://github.com/web-pat/static_status_notifications.git`

+Edit the script and enter your own E-mail credentials, from-adress, to-adress, smtp server (line 24).

 In order to check for outages the script parses *status.json* which is provided and updated by *static_status* next to the html.
 Make sure the json-file is present at the location you entered in the script.
+If you are running the script from a directory different from your status.json, it's necessary to enter the full path to the file as a parameter in line 32.

 ## Create Cronjob
 In order to check for outages periodically, create a Cronjob